The year-round heat and drought of 1540 in Europe: Maps of estimated temperatures

-Statistically speaking, the summer 1540 was an outlier, as the following four years were cold.
-Isolated hot summers were relatively common during the Little Ice Age (in Central Europe between 1350 and 1900) largely as a result of repeated severe soil drying in hot, dry springs before 1720.
-In contrast, they were rare between 1720 and 1987.

 The endless meteorological drought

 The estimated number of days with precipitation in the Swiss Plateau was 81% below the 20th century average.
 The model-estimated precipitation amounts in spring, summer, and autumn were significantly lower than 20th century minimums.
 Assuming average winter conditions, annual precipitation was around a quarter of the 20^(th) century average.
 The figure for Krakow, 900 km away, is in the same range.
 An event of this severity cannot be simulated using climate models.

 Estimated seasonal and annual precipitation in the Swiss Plateau and Krakow, Poland, in 1540.
 The figures are given as a percentage of the average for the period 1901–2000.

 The disastrous hydrological drought

 The year 1540 marked the peak of a European drought period from 1531 to 1540, which was probably unique in the last 500 years.
 Most springs, brooks and small rivers dried up completely.
 Digging for water more than 1.5 metres deep in the dried-out bed of the small Suhre river in Canon Lucerne, Switzerland, did not yield a drop.
 In the Swiss village of Goldiwil, "desperate people went over 500 m up and down in elevation every day, only to fill a few barrels of water in Lake Thun".
 Foot-wide cracks gaped up in the ground.
 Medium-sized rivers, such as the Meuse, which is a major European river with an average discharge of 325 m^{3}/s became almost stagnant.
 Near the Belgian city of Liège, cows sought refreshment in the warm water of the river.
 Based on detailed descriptions, the autumn discharge of large rivers such as the Rhine in Basel and Cologne, and the Elbe in Meissen, was estimated at 10% of the average discharge volumes from May to October.
+Unlike in 2003, no thunderstorm was observed in Switzerland during the summer of 1540.

 Large quantities of fish (mostly grayling) were caught by hand in the Swiss Plateau in July.
 The extremely low water levels combined with extremely high water-temperatures and the complete drying up of smaller watercourses are likely to have severely decimated fish stocks in Europe.
+Large swarms of migratory locusts plagued Europe in the following years.